Panic of 1907: Cornering United Copper

 The 1907 panic began with a stock manipulation scheme to corner the market in F. Augustus Heinze's United Copper Company.
 Heinze had made a fortune as a copper magnate in Butte, Montana.
 In 1906 he moved to New York City, where he formed a close relationship with notorious Wall Street banker Charles W. Morse.
 Morse had once successfully cornered New York City's ice market, and together with Heinze gained control of many banks—the pair served on the boards of at least six national banks, ten state banks, five trust companies and four insurance firms.

 Augustus' brother, Otto, devised the scheme to corner United Copper, believing that the Heinze family already controlled a majority of the company.
-He also believed that a significant number of the Heinze's shares had been borrowed, and sold short, by speculators betting that the stock price would drop, and that they could thus repurchase the borrowed shares cheaply, pocketing the difference.
+He also believed that a significant number of the Heinzes' shares had been borrowed, and sold short, by speculators betting that the stock price would drop, and that they could thus repurchase the borrowed shares cheaply, pocketing the difference.
 Otto proposed a short squeeze, in which the Heinzes would aggressively purchase as many remaining shares as possible, and then force the short sellers to pay for their borrowed shares.
 The aggressive purchasing would drive up the share price, and, being unable to find shares elsewhere, the short sellers would have no option but to turn to the Heinzes, who could then name their price.

 To finance the scheme, Otto, Augustus and Charles Morse met with Charles T. Barney, president of the city's third-largest trust, the Knickerbocker Trust Company.
 Barney had provided financing for previous Morse schemes.
 Morse, however, cautioned Otto that in order to attempt the squeeze, Otto needed much more money than Barney had, and Barney declined to provide funding.
 Otto decided to attempt the corner anyway.
 On Monday, October 14, he began aggressively purchasing shares of United Copper, which rose in one day from $39 to $52 per share.
 On Tuesday (Oct.
 15), he issued the call for short sellers to return the borrowed stock.
 The share price rose to nearly $60, but the short sellers were able to find plenty of United Copper shares from sources other than the Heinzes.
 Otto had misread the market, and the share price of United Copper began to collapse.

 The stock closed at $30 on Tuesday and fell to $10 by Wednesday (Oct.
 16).
 Otto Heinze was ruined.
 The stock of United Copper was traded outside the hall of the New York Stock Exchange, literally an outdoor market "on the curb" (this curb market would later become the American Stock Exchange).
 After the crash, The Wall Street Journal reported, "Never has there been such wild scenes on the Curb, so say the oldest veterans of the outside market".